-When Fidonet Bulletin Board Systems Ruled The World
+When Computer Bulletin Board Systems And Fidonet Ruled The World

 Fidonet Zone 1 Region Map

-BBS stands for Bulletin Board System.
-It was how we communicated before the internet became the new way of life for bbs callers.
-The net did a number on the bbs ruling the worlds personal communication.
+BBS Stands for Bulletin Board System.
+It was how we communicated before the internet became the new way of life for many bbs callers.
+The net did a number on the bbs ruling the worlds personal communication, though many still exist.

 Back in 1991 we first went online with Doc’s Place BBS Online.
 Our system was running on an old IBM 286/12 and a 2400 baud internal modem.
 There was nothing better than the handshake (synchronization) sound our modem made when someone dialed up the bbs.